francescorivola/mongodb-sharding-docker/README.md

 ## Enabled shard at database level

+Assuming we want to shard our database "test".
 From the mongos shell run the following command:

 ```javascript
 sh.enableSharding( "test" )